 by Ken B.

-The cluster of nations located in sub-Saharan Africa are known globally for many things, none of them very positive.
-Poverty, disease, human rights violations, crime, and corruption are aspects of daily life, and the collective force of these elements leads to an outcome which combines them all – war.
-Civil conflicts and political violence are a threat to many of these countries, but most of us who live far away are less than concerned about them.
-Cary Joji Fukunaga’s Beasts of No Nation viscerally challenges our out of sight, out of mind attitude and places us directly into a fictitious civil war in an anonymous country, from the perspective of the child soldiers who are forcibly made part of quasi-military groups, commanded to commit extreme acts of violence that may permanently haunt them.
+Cary Joji Fukunaga’s Beasts of No Nation viscerally challenges we Westerners’ out of sight, out of mind attitude towards parts of the world which we often look down upon or ignore, placing us directly into a fictitious civil war in an anonymous African country, from the perspective of the child soldiers who are forcibly made part of quasi-military groups, commanded to commit extreme acts of violence that may permanently haunt them.

 Agu (Abraham Attah) is one such person, maybe no more than eleven or twelve.
 A war breaks out in his home country, and only a few residents of his town are able to escape before the rebel forces descend on the area.
 Everyone else, Agu included, is left to fend for themselves.
 A guerilla troop executes the lot of his family which stayed, and he barely manages to escape.
 After spending a little while secluded in the forest, he is discovered by a wing of the militia, and drafted in under the control of an unnamed commandant (Idris Elba), who leads a makeshift group of boys, also about Agu’s age.
 He has no choice but to join them, his life thrust into danger, becoming part of a fringe rebellion whose opponents include the elected government being fought against, complete with their organized army and supported by the international community at large.